isomerpages/moe-rgsperl/pages/Virtual Exhibition 2020.md

 **Uncovering Wisdom through Pedagogy**

 This virtual exhibition invites you to our journey of bold interactions, collaborative inquiry and thoughtful practice.
 We are grateful to every individual who walked with us.
 Ultimately, education is a human enterprise.
 Our joy comes from delighting our students and collaborating with our fellow-educators.

+Click on any of the thumbnails to interact with our content.